w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -Then, link the tables.
 The arrows between them indicate that the tables are executed sequentially — each one runs after the previous one finishes.
 Don’t forget to press validate and debug for the arrows to take into effect.

 -If you make any updates, like changing the dataset’s name, don’t forget to save changes by pressing validate then debug.
+Lastly, publish the pipeline.

--After some troubleshooting, I am happy to obtain the expected result :)
+-After some troubleshooting, I am happy to obtain the expected result. :)

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Data%20Factory.jpg?raw=true"></img>